Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Discussion and Implication

-\textbf{Privacy regulators.} We found that the privacy policy of 20.1\% apps is highly likely generated by existing APPGs, which means APPGs can significantly contribute to reducing policy absence and low quality privacy policies on app markets.
-Our results show that the APPGs' design flaws will limit the app developers to include all essential device permissions in the policies, which creates a risk of violating some requirements in current privacy regulations.
-Thus, regulators are expected to realise the significance of this issue and be responsible and responsive to this emerging market trend.
+\textbf{Privacy regulators.} We discovered that the privacy policy of 20.1\% apps could be generated by existing APPGs, which means APPGs can significantly contribute to reducing policy absence and low quality privacy policies in app markets.
+However, our results also highlight that the APPGs' design flaws can limit the app developers to include all essential privacy practices, data rights, and device permissions in the policies, which in turn creates a substantial risk of breaching privacy regulations.
+Regulators should recognize the importance of this issue and be engage with this emerging market trend.
+One possible approach would be to proactively provide guidance for APPGs developers, to improve compliance with privacy regulation, and to protect apps developers from potential pitfalls.
+Finally, we hope this study could raise broad attention to inherent design shortcomings and resulting privacy concerns of online low-code/no-code tools such as APPGs, as they are increasingly employed in practice.